 Marginal Tax Rate >= Tax Bracket

-Some authors (not Mike Piper) use incendiary language and call it the tax torpedo, tax time bomb, etc., especially when it relates to taxes on retirement income.
+Some authors (not Mike Piper) use incendiary language and call it the tax torpedo, tax time bomb, etc., especially when it relates to taxation on retirement income such as Social Security income.

 The Root Cause